 expanded interpretations of music by Alexander Seropian | ||||

 Work-in-progress re-instrumentations of See You Starside, Violins Again, & …And Beyond using Logic Pro and EastWest ComposerCloud+ instruments.
-On the original releases of those albums, only Violins Again and …And Beyond’s versions of ‘Aliens Again’ and ‘Chomber’ used ComposerCloud+ instruments, and none used Logic Pro.
-I plan to redo all sixteen tracks of both See You Starside and Violins Again using the ComposerCloud+ instruments, since they have such phenomenal quality, and as powerful as GarageBand is by the standards of a free DAW, Logic Pro is way more powerful.
+On those albums’ original releases, only Violins Again and …And Beyond’s versions of ‘Aliens Again’ and ‘Chomber’ used ComposerCloud+ instruments, and none used Logic Pro.
+I plan to redo all sixteen tracks of both See You Starside and Violins Again using ComposerCloud+ due to the instruments’ phenomenal quality, and as powerful as GarageBand is by “free DAW” standards, Logic Pro is way more powerful.
 I’ve also made an ‘Eastern’ version of ‘What About Bob?’.
 I’ve been considering creating world music-inspired versions of all sixteen tracks, but I’d want to know a lot more about the traditions I’d be working in before committing to it fully.
-Many of these tracks are still very much unfinished – in particular, several have major instrument balance problems.
+Many of these tracks are still very much unfinished; in particular, several have major instrument balance problems.
 I currently plan to create drafts of all three versions of all sixteen tracks, then return and fix imperfections with a less emotionally invested ear.
-A few tracks (e.g., the ‘Pfhor Trilogy’) are already almost finished, though. |
+A few tracks (e.g., the ‘Pfhor Trilogy’) are almost finished, though. |

 ||||